 There are numerous Recreation Areas along the way – complete with washrooms and picnic tables.
 They make good rest stops.

 The summit is notoriously windy though it wasn’t bad on the day we were there.
-Do bring warm clothing and rain gear as you top out at 2,206 meters (7,238 feet).
+Do bring warm clothing and rain gear as you top out at 2,206 metres (7,238 feet).
 The difference in temperature between your starting point and the pass is very noticeable.

 We both carried cans of bear spray as we had heard from others that they had seen grizzly bears up here in the past.
 We saw plenty of scat – and moose poop too, but the only animals we saw were the Rocky Mountain sheep.